 - ½ cup (65g) powdered sugar (icing sugar)

 Please do check out the other wonderful stamped cookies on this blog.
-Simply click on the link or image to open in a new window.
+Simply click on the link or image to view recipe.

 And remember the reason for the season which is to commemorate the birth of our Lord and Savior, Jesus Christ.
 Merry Christmas!